NexPlayer/Android-SDK/advanced.md

 - `enum InitialStatisticsMetric`

-    This is an enumeration of the possible initial statistics that can be requested when initializing playback of HLS, DASH or SS content in NexPlayer™.
+    This is an enumeration of the possible initial statistics that can be requested when initializing playback of HLS, DASH or SS content in NexPlayer.
 - `interface IStatistics`

-    This interface defines a set of statistics to be received fromNexPlayer™ aboutHLS, DASH or SS playback.
+    This interface defines a set of statistics to be received fromNexPlayer aboutHLS, DASH or SS playback.
 - `interface IStatisticsListener`

     This interface defines the listener that will be used to receive statistics related to playback.
 - `enum MediaType`

-    An enumeration defining the possible types of HLS, DASH or SS media can be played by NexPlayer™.
+    An enumeration defining the possible types of HLS, DASH or SS media can be played by NexPlayer.
 - `enum StatisticsError`

     An enumeration of the statistics-related errors possible when using theNexStatisticsMonitor.
 - `enum SystemStatisticsMetric`

-    This is an enumeration of the possible system statistics that can be requested during playback of HLS, DASH or SS content in NexPlayer™.
+    This is an enumeration of the possible system statistics that can be requested during playback of HLS, DASH or SS content in NexPlayer.

 #### NexStatisticsMonitor( NexPlayer np )

-Defines theNexStatisticsMonitormodule that an application can use to retrieve statistics about playback of HLS, DASH or SS content in NexPlayer™.
+Defines theNexStatisticsMonitormodule that an application can use to retrieve statistics about playback of HLS, DASH or SS content in NexPlayer.

 **Parameters**